EPNW/opus_flutter/README.md

 ### iOS [WIP]
 Currently, you have to build opus for iOS on your own since we don't know a way to automate this for you (suggestions welcomed!).
-To do this, clone [Chris Ballinger](https://github.com/chrisballinger/Opus-iOS)s repository.
+To do this, clone [Chris Ballingers Opus-iOS](https://github.com/chrisballinger/Opus-iOS) repository.
-Edit the included build-libopus.sh:
+* Edit the included build-libopus.sh:
-*Change the `VERSION` variable to match the current libopus version (currently `1.3.1`) and adjust the `SDKVERSION` and `MINIOSVERSION` to satisfy our needs.
+Change the `VERSION` variable to match the current opus version (currently `1.3.1`) and adjust the `SDKVERSION` and `MINIOSVERSION` (at least `9.0`) to satisfy our needs.
-*Run build-libopus.sh from the command line.
+* Run build-libopus.sh from the command line.
-*Open opus/opus.xcodeproj
+* Open opus/opus.xcodeproj
-*Select Generic iOS Device as Universal Target and press run to build the framework *Open the .packages file of the flutter project you want to include opus and find the path of opus_flutter (The path will point you to a lib folder, we call the parent folder of the lib folder `opus_flutter_root`) *Move the generated `opus.framework` folder to `opus_flutter_root/ios`
+* Select Generic iOS Device as Universal Target and press run to build the framework
+* Open the .packages file of the flutter project you want to include opus and find the path of opus_flutter (The path will point you to a lib folder, we call the parent folder of the lib folder `opus_flutter_root`)
+* Move the generated `opus.framework` folder to `opus_flutter_root/ios`